-Yes, the GoPro will most likely always the best action camera on the market, but it is also (unfortunately) the most expensive one.
+Yes, the GoPro will most likely always be the best action camera on the market, but it is also (unfortunately) the most expensive one.
 That is why I prepared a detailed comparison of some cheaper alternatives.
 We’ll examine them all in detail and see if lower price necessarily means lower quality (spoiler alert: it usually doesn’t).

 Keep scrolling for a detailed review of the best GoPro alternatives!
 (Or jump to the one that interests you via the quick navigation below)